 Wild deer, said to be sacred, populate the island.

 Osaka’s Shitennoji is one of the country’s oldest temples, dating back to 593.
-Built by Prince Shotoku, a champion of Buddhism, the temple symbolises the entrance of Buddhism into Japan.
+Built by Prince Shotoku, a champion of Buddhism, the temple symbolizes the entrance of Buddhism into Japan.

-Kushida Shrine in Hakata, Fukuoka, is a colourful and storied shrine with a 1,300 year old history.
+Kushida Shrine in Hakata, Fukuoka, is a colorful and storied shrine with a 1,300-year-old history.

 The shrine is a focal point for the Hakata Yamakasa Gion Festival, and portable shrines that are carried as floats can be seen here.

 Located in beautiful historic Kamakura, Engakuji is one of the country’s most important Zen Buddhist temples.

 Built into the hillside, the temple is surrounded by lush forest and offers picturesque views of Kamakura.
 The autumn foliage here is especially stunning.

 Very popular at new year and in the spring, the expansive Hokkaido Shrine in Sapporo enshrines four deities and is surrounded by nature.